mrlunchbox777/advent-of-code-2025/days/day9/README.md

 The points are treated as vertices of a polygon (ordered by angle from centroid).
 The program finds the largest axis-aligned rectangle that:

 1. Uses two of the input coordinates as opposite corners
-2. Is completely contained within the polygon (all edges and interior points must be inside or on the boundary)
+2. Is completely contained within the polygon (all edges and interior must be inside or on the polygon boundary)
+3. Has no other coordinate points strictly inside the rectangle (points on the rectangle's boundary edges are allowed)

 The program processes all pairs of points and outputs the maximum area found based on the selected mode.